Minor in English

 Who is this program for?

-The Minor in English is ideal for students from any major who wish to enhance their communication, analytical, and writing skills.
-It is perfect for individuals passionate about literature and language, those aiming to stand out in their professional careers, and anyone looking to develop a versatile skill set that complements a wide range of disciplines.
+The Minor in English is well-suited for students from any major seeking to strengthen their communication, analytical, and writing skills.
+It appeals to those passionate about literature and language, individuals aiming to distinguish themselves professionally, and anyone looking to develop a versatile skill set that complements a broad range of disciplines

 - Students who wish to enhance their communication skills